 Transcribing William Gell’s notebooks

-Eleonora Brignola & Leonardo Giustiniani (EmmeBiSoft Rome)
+Eleonora Brignola and Leonardo Giustiniani (EmmeBiSoft Rome)

 Preparing manuscript documents for online publication